What is Blepharoplasty?

 The best candidates for eyelid surgery are men and women who are physically healthy, psychologically stable, and realistic in their expectations.
 Most are 35 or older, but if droopy, baggy eyelids run in your family, you may decide to have eyelid surgery at a younger age.
 A few medical conditions make blepharoplasty more risky.
 They include thyroid problems such as hypothyroidism and Graves’ disease, dry eye or lack of sufficient tears, high blood pressure or other circulatory disorders, cardiovascular disease, and diabetes.
 A detached retina or glaucoma is also reason for caution; check with your ophthalmologist before you have surgery.

-Following surgery, some patients may have difficulty closing their eyes when they sleep; in rare cases this condition may be permanent.
-Another very rare complication is ectropion, a pulling down of the lower lids.
-In this case, further surgery may be required.
 Your surgeon will explain the techniques and anesthesia he or she will use, the type of facility where the surgery will be performed, and the risks and costs involved.
 (Note: Most insurance policies don’t cover eyelid surgery, unless you can prove that drooping upper lids interfere with your vision.
 Check with your insurer.)
 Don’t hesitate to ask your doctor any questions you may have, especially those regarding your expectations and concerns about the results.

 Blepharoplasty usually takes one to three hours, depending on the extent of the surgery.
 If you’re having all four eyelids done, the surgeon will probably work on the upper lids first, then the lower ones.